sockysec/Telerecon/README.md

 ```
 2. Select an option from the menu

+If overwhelmed, try using the sample targeting workflow provided later in the Readme.

 # Options

 1. **Get user information:**  Search a @username and return any public user information (username, first name, last name, phone number, UserID, Bio, Online status, profile picture).